VictorRodriguez/FMV_tutorial/make_fmv.md

 objdump -S example | less
 ```

-We will be able to see that there are multiple clones for the foo funciton:
+We will be able to see that there are multiple clones for the foo function:

 ```
 foo